Skidz0r2/inovel/FinalPresentation.md

 ### 2.4.
 Revenue Streams

-- **Subscription Fees:** Tiered pricing based on the number of listings or active features.
+- **Subscription Fees:** Tiered pricing based on the number of listings or active features for our SME customers.

 - **Usage Fees:** Add-ons for advanced analytics or bulk uploads.

-- **Partnerships:** Revenue from referrals and integrations.
+- **Partnerships:** Revenue from referrals and integrations with ERPs.

+- **Enterprise Partnership (Shared Success Model):** In our second phase, revenue will be generated from a share of sales from our large enterprise partner, creating a long-term, mutually beneficial relationship.

 # 3. Marketing Plan